WooChulHyun/HTML_CSS_JS_CS/docs/GitBook/gitbook_on_gitHub.md

 (master) $ npm install -g gitbook-cli
 ```

-When the installation is complete, run the gitbook init command from the project directory.
+When the installation is complete, run the gitBook init command from the project directory.

 ```
 (master) $ gitbook init